arbitraer/laravel-time-tracking/README.md

 # A package to start and stop a timer.

-This package allows you to start & stop a timer and persist the intervals to the database on a model in Laravel.
+This package allows you to start and stop a timer on a model in Laravel and persist the intervals to the database.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/arbitraer/laravel-time-tracking.svg?style=flat-square)](https://packagist.org/packages/arbitraer/laravel-time-tracking)
 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/arbitraer/laravel-time-tracking/run-tests?label=tests)](https://github.com/arbitraer/laravel-time-tracking/actions?query=workflow%3ATests+branch%3Amaster)